 Telders Moot Court

-The oral pleadings stage consists of pleading the case in front of judges during simulated trial rounds against other teams from various universities.
-First the students need to pass the regional round in Germany, and afterwards, if the team wins the regional round, it will then compete in the semi-final/final rounds in The Hague, Netherlands against students from all over Europe.
-The final will be held in the Great Hall of Justice in the Peace Palace in The Hague.
-The preparation for the oral rounds includes video analysis and intensive lan-guage training.
+The oral pleadings stage consists of pleading the case in front of judges during simulated trial rounds against other teams from various European universities.
+First, if applicable, the students are required to participate in a national round in Germany, and afterwards, if the team wins the national round, it will then compete in the semi-final/final rounds in The Hague, Netherlands against students from all over Europe.
+The final is held in the Great Hall of Justice in the Peace Palace in The Hague.
+The preparation for the oral rounds includes video analysis and intensive language training.
 The students will thereby improve their language skills and improve their confidence in presenting.
-In order to achieve this purpose many pleadings will be held in front of professors, lawyers and practitioners.
+In order to achieve this purpose, many pleadings will be held in front of professors, lawyers and practitioners.

-During the complete competition the participating students will be coached by the Institute of Air and Space Law/ Chair for Public Interna-tional Law, European Law and International Economic Law.
+During the complete competition the participating students will be coached by the Institute of Air Law, Space Law and Cyber Law/ Chair for Public International Law, European Law and International Economic Law.

 How do you benefit from the Moot Court?

-Then send your application to the Institute of Air and Space Law including a cover letter, curriculum vitae, evidence of your English skills and your interests in Public International Law and any other relevant information.
-In depth knowledge of Public International law is not necessary.
+Then send your application via email to the Institute of Air and Space Law (firstname.lastname@example.org) including a cover letter, curriculum vitae, a copy of your Abitur-certificate and your transcript of records.
+In depth knowledge of international air law is not necessary.